 Katana Manufacturing ERP is a manufacturing ERP (MRP) that lets users control inventory stock levels, create bills of materials, plan production, and compute inventory costs.
 The most recommended plan for small businesses is Essentials, which costs $129 per month.
-You can try any of its paid plans for free for 14 days.
+Although Katana does not offer a free trial, you can access a test account to get a feel for the software.
 For United States subscribers, Katana offers a bundle with QuickBooks Online, where you get 50% off QuickBooks Online Plus for one year and Katana Advanced.

 Katana Manufacturing ERP Alternatives